hashicorp/next-mdx-enhanced/README.md

 This is some _really_ **advanced** docs content!

 <SomeComponent name="Find this text" />
 ```

-This will produce an `Array` of matches returned to your `Layout` by the plugin.
+This will produce an array of matches returned to your layout by the plugin.

 ```js
 __scans: {